Tracking Pitches

 The sidebar allows you to:

-• Add/delete/update a follow-up time (Gmail only) – make sure you follow-up with journalists who don't respond to your initial pitch
+• Add/delete/update a follow-up time (Gmail only) – make sure you follow-up with journalists who didn't respond to your initial pitch.

-• View contact statistics – did the journalists not respond?
+• View contact statistics – did the journalist not respond?
 Do we see that they never respond?
-Let's take them off of all of our media lists, as it's not worth taking the time to pitch them
+Let's take them off of all of our media lists, as it's not worth taking the time to pitch them.

-By taking advantage of these features, the Propel sidebar allows you to manage your pitching cycle entirely from within your email client.
+By taking advantage of these features, the Propel sidebar allows you to manage your pitching cycle entirely from within your email.
 Stay on top of things without having to interrupt your normal workflow!

 Updating Pitch Statuses